Dissurender/medium-roast/README.md

 ## Features

-- Built-in cache for quick access to clean data
+DONE
+- Postgres DB to persist data from fetches to reduce network traffic.
+- Implement chunked http processing.
+- Focus on cyclic complexity to break apart large logic structures.

+TODO
-- Cache refresh on interval to add new Stories
+- Refresh on interval to add new Stories.
+- Implement root level logging.
+- Finish consume function for recursive comment or expand DB schemas.

 ## Usage

 To run locally cd into the project root directory and use `npm run dev` in your terminal.

-You may also provide a `.env`ironment with the path `/config/.env`
+You may also provide a `.env`ironment with a connection string.

 ## How to Contribute